 Physical, intellectual, social, and emotional development throughout the lifespan.
-(Fall)
+Prerequisite: PSY 382 or equivalent (Fall)

 571 Exceptionality in Learning and Behavior (3)

 A survey of psychological, physical, cognitive, communication, and social/emotional exceptionalities in human development; application techniques for developing effective classroom behavior management, identifies psychological needs of families and teachers of exceptional children.
 (Fall)